 Favourite wines: Reserve du Domain Pinot Noir and Tradition Chardonnay

 A few notes on COVID-19

-All wineries requires masks to be warn indoors and all staff were also masked.
+All wineries require masks to be worn indoors and all staff were also masked.
 Hand sanitizer is provided in multiple places and only a limited number of people are allowed at the shops at a time.
 At Redstone they also took our temperature.

 If you go, some packing & shopping ideas